 - Oral infections: If you have dying teeth, gum disease, tooth decay, or any other infection in your mouth, it can cause bad breath of varying degrees.

-- Poor dental hygiene habits: This is the most obvious reason for bad breath, and it’s also the easiest to fix.
-If you’re not brushing twice daily for two minutes, flossing daily, and cleaning your tongue, then bacteria, food, and plaque build up in your mouth, causing stinky breath.
+- Poor dental hygiene habits: This is the most obvious reason for bad breath and the easiest to fix.
+If you’re not brushing twice daily for two minutes, flossing daily, and cleaning your tongue, then bacteria, food particles, and plaque build up in your mouth, causing stinky breath.
 If you have braces, dentures, or another dental appliance, insufficient cleaning of the gear or appliance can also cause bad breath.

 - Using the wrong dental products: Some dental health products with high alcohol content, like certain mouthwashes, can actually dry your mouth out.
-Unfortunately, that could cause bad breath rather than helping it.
+Unfortunately, that could cause bad breath rather than help it.

 But what if you have great oral hygiene, a report of excellent oral health from your dentist, and no other obvious reasons for your bad breath?
 What causes bad breath even after brushing?
-In that case, your breath may be telling you something about your overall health instead.
+In that case, your breath may tell you something about your overall health.

-What Can Your Breath Reveal About Your Overall Health?
+What Bad Breath Says About Your Overall Health

 - Acid reflux: Acid reflux, also called GERD when it becomes chronic, is caused by stomach acid flowing back up the esophagus, which can also bring undigested food with it and a sour odor.